EXCLUSIVE-Sri Lanka to ask Japan to open talks on debt restructuring with key lenders | Business

 - Sri Lanka

+Sri Lanka will ask Japan to invite the Indian Ocean island's main creditor nations, including China and India, to talks on bilateral debt restructuring, as it seeks a way out of its worst economic crisis in decades, its president said on Thursday.
 "Someone needs to call in, invite the main creditor nations.
-We will ask Japan to do it," President Ranil Wickremesinghe told Reuters in an interview.
-Wickremesinghe said he would travel to Japan next month, and plans to hold talks with Japanese Prime Minister Fumio Kishida.
+We will ask Japan to do it," President Ranil Wickremesinghe told Reuters in an interview, adding that he would travel to Tokyo next month and hold talks with Japanese premier Fumio Kishida.

+Sri Lanka, a country of 22 million people, is facing its most severe financial crisis since independence from Britain in 1948, resulting from the combined impact of the COVID-19 pandemic and economic mismanagement.
+Left with scant foreign exchange reserves, which have stalled the imports of essentials including fuel and medicines, ordinary Sri Lankans have been battling crippling shortages for months amid sky-rocketing inflation and a devalued currency.

+Public anger stoked unprecedented mass protests, which forced the country's then president, Gotabaya Rajapaksa, to flee to Singapore in early July and then quit.
+Wickremesinghe, a six-time prime minister, won a parliamentary vote and took office as president on July 21.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)